 The good news is you’re 100% guaranteed to see polar bears from a chopper.
 They can fly directly to Cape Churchill in Wapusk National Park, where most of the bears hang out.
 I saw more than a dozen bears from above!

-There’s a 2-person minimum for helicopter rides, so solo traveler will have to hook up with someone else, or call the company and see if they have room for you on an existing flight.
-I was able to join a couple other folks staying at my Airbnb to go on a copter ride, and for me it was worth the extra money.
+There’s a 2-person minimum for helicopter rides, so solo travelers will have to hook up with someone else, or call the company and see if they have room for you on an existing flight.
+I was able to join a couple other folks staying at my hotel to go on a copter ride, and for me it was worth the extra money.
 Plus, I got the life experience of riding in a helicopter!

 The copter companies in Churchill don’t do a great job of advertising themselves.
 Their websites aren’t all that helpful either.
 Your best bet is to call to make a reservation.
 Hudson Bay Heli is the company I traveled with.